dm03514/blog/technical-debt-imperfect-information-time-constraint/README.md

 This results in 4 quadraants with very interesting characteristics:

-#### Time Constrained / Poor Understanding
+#### Time Constrained / Poor Understanding (Local Optimum)

-This results in technical debt.
-Locally Optimized solutions.
+This promotes locally optimized solutions which is likely to result in technical debt.

 #### Time Constrained / Good Understanding

+This is able to deliver solutions which consider the affect on the global system.
 This is the golden zone and what organizations should shoot for.
 There are a number of technical and organizational approaches that can be used to achieve this.

 #### Abundant Time / Poor Understanding
 This is a dangerous area.
-It can either provide an Opportunity to learn the system and develop an understanding Huge risk to fail without time constraints
+It can either provide an opportunity to learn the system and develop an understanding of the system.
+This is also a huge risk to fail without time constraints.
+Unfortuntely failing without constraints is real.
+I didn't think it was possible but I witnessed a project not having any accountaability unable to deliver to any expectations until it finally resulted in completely failure and had to be scrapped.
+The project probably cost close to 6 figures, and then had to be completely re-started from the ground up.

 ## A Series of Tradeoffs
-Each approach (technical debt or maintaining a system view) makes significant tradeoffs along the delivery time dimension.
-One delivers on a fast timelinen while sacrificing a asystem view, resulting in technical debt, while the other requires regular time investment while maintaining the system view.
+Each approach (local optimum or maintaining a system view) makes significant tradeoffs along the delivery-time dimension.
+One delivers on a fast timeline while sacrificing a system view, resulting in technical debt, while the other requires regular time investment while maintaining the system view.

-This tradeoff should be intuitive, and industry talks about it frequently: :as soon as the system view is lost it results in technical debt.
-Repaying that technical debt ennables regaining the system context which usulaly requires an icnreaase in technical resources.
-This is exactly whata is meanant by paying down technical debt: developing a a system view and begining to evolve within a ssystem context instead of a local optimum.
+This tradeoff should be intuitive, and industry talks about it frequently; as soon as the system view is lost it results in technical debt.
+Repaying that technical debt ennables regaining the system context which usually requires an increase in technical resources.
+This is exactly what is meant by paying down technical debt: developing a a system view and begining to evolve within a system context instead of a making local optimum changes.

-One reason that rewrites are ann effective way to temporarily address technical debt is because they reset the system context.
-They force a system view.
+One reason that [rewrites/migrations](https://lethain.com/migrations/) are an effective way to temporarily address technical debt is because they reset the system context.
+They force a new system view.

-There are many technical strategies thta can help maintain aa system context throughtout the lifetime of a project with well known minmial overhead.
+There are many technical strategies thata can help maintain a system context throughtout the lifetime of a project, while minimizing overhead.
 Which completely avoid the cycle of local optimum decisions, incnreasingn technical debt ad then a big push to rewrite or reduce technical debt.
 These are:

 - asdf
 - asfasd